Cost Per Wear (CPW) and Why It Matters

 One of the simple concepts in budgeting for clothing is Cost Per Wear, or CPW.
 It’s pretty simple, really.
 Cost Per Wear is nothing more than the purchase price of your item (cost), divided by (per) the number of times you wear (wear) it.
 The CPW of an item decreases with each wearing.
 It will never get to $0.00, but the more times you wear it, the closer to zero it will approach.

 How It Works

-Imagine I have a jacket I bought for $20.
-I wore it a couple of times, but it turned out to have an itchy lining, and it hangs unloved in the back of my closet for the next three years.
-I could say I spent $20 on a jacket I’ve had for three years.
+Imagine you have a jacket you bought for $20.
+You wore it a couple of times, but it turned out to have an itchy lining, and it hangs unloved in the back of your closet for the next three years.
+You could say you spent $20 on a jacket I’ve had for three years.
 That sounds good, right?
 But how long you own it doesn’t really matter.
 It’s how often you wear it that counts.
-I wore the $20 jacket twice. $20 (cost) / 2 (wears)= $10/Wear.
+You wore the $20 jacket twice. $20 (cost) / 2 (wears)= $10/Wear.
 Was that jacket worth $10 each time you wore it?

 So, how do you get the best bang for your wardrobe buck?
 Minimize the CPW of everything you buy.
 There are two basic approaches: (1) Buy less, and wear what you do buy more frequently.
 (2) Lower the price of the items you purchase by shopping wisely.
 Sounds simple, right?
 But beware of…